3 Days Touring Tokyo

 Following the above Tokyo itinerary ideas totaled $1,878.93, costing me $626.31 per day as a recent graduate:

-Prior to planning our Japan trip, my best friend and I decided that this was without a doubt a splurge trip—and we were going to do every possible activity we could fit into our itinerary!
-While that worked for us and led us to consume so much fine dining that we hardly had any appetite after three days of nonstop eating, you may need to be more cost conscious.
-If I were in your shoes, I’d cut out either the Nobu dinner or the Sukiyabashi lunch since eating this many multi-course, omakase meals makes it hard to enjoy all the food served towards the end of your trip.
+Prior to planning our Japan trip, my best friend and I decided this was without a doubt a splurge trip—and we were going to do every possible activity we could fit into our itinerary!
+While that worked for us (and led us to consume so much fine dining that we hardly had any appetite after 3 days of nonstop eating), you may need to be more cost conscious.
+If I were in your shoes, I’d cut out either the Nobu dinner or the Sukiyabashi lunch since eating this many multi-course, omakase meals makes it hard to enjoy the food served towards the end of your trip.
 If you only want to splurge on one meal, it should undoubtedly be dinner at the Bellwood, which is conveniently the cheapest option too!
 It goes without saying, but default to public transit whenever possible if you’re on a tighter budget, and definitely exert more self-restraint than I did when it came to clothing and ceramic shopping!

 It’s important to note that my above calculations are slightly undercutting the true total price, as I’m not accounting for the few hundred yen I spent in cash for gachapon tchotchkes on Takeshita-dori or a few rounds of sake on Golden Gai.
-Since I already took out and converted the cash, I consider that to be “free money” in my girl math calculations, but to be truly prudent you should account for the few thousand yen you’ll likely spend in cash as well.
+Since I already took out and converted the cash, I consider that to be “free money” in my girl math write-off, but to be truly prudent you should account for the few thousand yen you’ll likely spend in cash as well.
 Since a handful of the experiences described above are cash-only, be sure to bring some spare yen with you even if you’re not planning to use it—you never know when this will come in handy!

 What to Wear in Tokyo?

-Tokyo presents an interesting intersection of aesthetics which speak to its bustling cosmopolitan characteristics that can simultaneously cater to so many different tastes.
-In the daytime, you’ll find many locals dressed in work wear, with the vast majority of salary men dressed in suits.
+Tokyo presents an interesting intersection of aesthetics which speak to its bustling cosmopolitan characteristics that simultaneously cater to so many different tastes.
+In the daytime, you’ll find many locals dressed in work wear, with the vast majority of salarymen dressed in suits.
 This is to be expected in pretty much any city during the week, but even as the leisurely weekend rolls around you’ll still find the majority of residents rocking neutral colors and relatively understated attire that would be acceptable in an office setting.
-On women, this often manifests in seifuku fashion, or “school-girl” style with uniform elements like puffy sleeves, pleated skirts, sailor collars, knee-high socks, and tees layered under any strappy tops.
+On women, this often manifests in seifuku fashion, or “school-girl” style featuring uniform elements like puffy sleeves, pleated skirts, sailor collars, knee-high socks, and tees layered under any strappy tops.

-On the other hand, this prim and proper style is often contrasted by the self-expressive youth rocking the latest in Tokyo street style, from colorful chunky sneakers with gigantic platform bases to graphic tees and cargo pants.
+On the other hand, this prim and proper style is often contrasted by self-expressive youth rocking the latest in Tokyo street style, from colorful chunky sneakers with gigantic platform bases to graphic tees and cargo pants.
 Distinct youth subcultures are easily identified in Harajuku and Shibuya, where alternative edgy black attire is sold alongside cosplay costumes reminiscent of the outfits worn by anime and manga characters.
 With such a diversity in local niches that arise from distinct aspects of Japanese identity—think maid cafe dresses for example—you could really get away with wearing the “craziest” outfit you own.
 If you’re looking for some general guidelines on how to incorporate all of these elements, however, be sure to pack pieces from each category listed below:

 Teeny Tops